Written by Alison Smith

 It’s typical to include some kind of an ‘All About Me’ activity during the first weeks back at school.
 Your upper year students will love our new Getting to Know You Biography Template!

 This new teaching resource has been created specifically for upper years students.
 It requires upper years students to interview another member of the class and to record their findings on an easy to use template.
-Encourage your students to add a splash of color and perhaps attach a student photograph to create an eye-catching classroom display.
+Encourage your students to add a splash of colour and perhaps attach a student photograph to create an eye-catching classroom display.

 Not only will this back to school activity help your students to develop their speaking and listening skills, but it will also help new friendships to blossom.
 By encouraging your students to get to know each other and to widen their circle of friends, your students will begin to feel a sense of belonging.